Chyler Leigh

-Chyler Leigh West (pronounced /ˈtʃaɪlər/ CHY-lər; née Potts; born April 10, 1982), known professionally as Chyler Leigh, is an American actress, singer, and model.
-She is best known for her roles as Janey Briggs in the comedy film Not Another Teen Movie (2001), Lexie Grey in the ABC medical drama series Grey's Anatomy (2007–2012; 2021), Alex Danvers in the DC Comics superhero series Supergirl (2015–2021), and Katherine "Kat" Landry in the Hallmark drama The Way Home (2023–present).
+Chyler Leigh West (pronounced /ˈkaɪlər/ KY-lər; née Potts; born April 10, 1982) is an American actress, singer, and model.
+She is best known for her roles as Janey Briggs in the comedy Not Another Teen Movie (2001), Dr. Lexie Grey in the ABC medical drama series Grey's Anatomy (2007–2012; 2021), Alex Danvers in the DC Comics superhero series Supergirl (2015–2021), and Katherine "Kat" Landry in the Hallmark drama The Way Home (2023–2026).

 Early life

 Leigh was born in Charlotte, North Carolina, on April 10, 1982, to Yvonne Norton and Robert Potts.
-She was raised in Virginia Beach, Virginia, where her parents ran a weight-loss business.
-The business went bankrupt when she was eight and her parents' marriage ended when she was 12; she, her mother, and her older brother – former actor Christopher Khayman Lee – then moved to Miami, where her mother remarried her first husband.
-Leigh was estranged from her father for many years following her parents' divorce, but they have since reconciled.
+She grew up in Virginia Beach, Virginia, where her parents ran a weight-loss business.
+The business went bankrupt when she was eight and her parents' marriage ended when she was 12.
+She, her mother, and her older brother, former actor Christopher Khayman Lee, moved to Miami, where her mother remarried her first husband.
+Leigh was estranged from her father for many years after her parents' divorce, but they have since reconciled.

-Leigh was in eighth grade when she started modelling.
-She soon began acting by appearing in local television commercials and a syndicated teen news show, Hall Pass.
-In 1999, Leigh and her mother relocated to Los Angeles so she could develop her acting career.
-At 16, she took and passed the California High School Proficiency Exam.
+Leigh was in eighth grade when she started modeling.
+She acted in local television commercials and Hall Pass, a syndicated teen news show.
+In 1999, Leigh and her mother moved to Los Angeles to be in acting.
+At 16, she passed the California High School Proficiency Exam.

 Drug addiction and recovery

-At age 16, Leigh met her future husband, 20-year-old Nathan West, when they both attended auditions for the pilot of an unsuccessful WB series titled Saving Graces.
-They began a relationship, and Leigh left home to move in with West.
-Leigh described them as being "broken", both having had troubled family lives and difficult upbringings.
-This led to abuse of drugs, which quickly escalated into addiction; she was told by the director of Not Another Teen Movie that she looked unhealthily thin.
-Around that time, she and West attended a Christian church service, at the invitation of a friend, which helped them in recovery, and the two were subsequently married.
+At age 16, Leigh met 20-year-old Nathan West, when they both attended auditions for the pilot of Saving Graces, an unsuccessful series on The WB.
+They began a relationship and Leigh left home to move in with West.
+Leigh said they were "broken", both having had troubled family lives and difficult upbringings.
+That led to abuse of drugs, which quickly escalated into addiction.
+Joel Gallen, the director of Not Another Teen Movie told her that she looked unhealthily thin.
+Around that time, a friend invited them to a non-denominational Christian church service.
+They went, and it helped them in recovery.
+She and West subsequently married.